geological-survey-of-queensland/geological-properties-database/README.md

 * A location within, or wholly encompassing, a geological or administrative feature.
 * Where a survey is undertaken.
 * A site may be a component of a larger site.
-* Examples: outcrop, borehole, stream, seismic line, seismic shot-point.
+* Examples: outcrop, borehole, stream, mine, alluvial site.
 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

 #### Survey
 * The one-off event examining a geological or administrative feature.
 * The type of exploration work that produces samples or observations.
 * ```Survey``` is synonymous with the term ```Observation Collection```, and with the term ```Project``` in the geochemistry dataset.
-* Examples: seismic survey, geochemical survey, gravity survey, magnetotelluric survey.
+* Examples: seismic survey, geochemical survey, geophysical survey, petrophysical survey.
 * See [Exploration Work Types](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Exploration%20work%20type.md)
 * See [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile)
 * See [sosa:Sampling](https://www.w3.org/TR/vocab-ssn/#SOSASampling)